lando-cal/tech-notes/puppet.md

 mco find --with-fact lsbdistcodename=lucid
 ```

-### Find all facts on machines that have a fact
+### Show a fact on machines that have a specific fact

 ```
-mco facts role --with-fact lsbdistcodename=lucid
+mco facts role --with-fact lsbdistcodename=lucid -v
 ```

 ### Show detailed info about a node